Virtual FFS FAQ's

 Can I send you my payment through the post as a money order or a cheque?

-No. I only accept payment by credit card, debit card or through a Paypal account.
+No. I only accept payment through a

 Do you send the pictures and assessment by email or by post?